Black History Month: Toni Wiley

 What are your roles in the tennis community and why are they so important to you?

 I have the pleasure of serving as Executive Director of Sportsmen's Tennis and Enrichment Center.
 I also serve on a number of boards and committees, all working to grow the game of tennis, including the USTA New England Board of Directors and the USTA National Junior Tennis & Learning (NJTL) Committee.
-These roles are important to me because tennis still maintains some of the
+These roles are important to me because tennis still maintains some of the stigma of being a sport for players of privilege and not really a part of underserved communities.
+Having come to understand the opportunities that tennis affords to young and mature players, it's important to me to help it grow in my neighborhood and in similar cities and organizations around the country.

 What does it mean to you to be a leader in the tennis community, specifically in New England?